Duncan C. Ross

-Duncan C. Ross (March 12, 1856 – September 8, 1919) was a wrestler in the 1880s.
+Duncan C. Ross (March 16, 1855 – September 8, 1919) was a wrestler starting around 1879, and was born in Glasgow, Scotland.
+His fame extending across north america many in the states and Canada knew him as the police chief of Cobourg, Ontario and the champion of the dominion.
 He lost to Catch as Can Style Wrestling Champion Edwin Bibby in 1881 for the American Heavyweight Championship.

 He was a famous Scotch athlete who was the Cornish wrestling champion of New Zealand in 1891.
 He also fought in mixed style challenge matches including Cornish wrestling in the US in the 1890s.
 He also claimed the all round championship at wrestling and weight throwing.